14 Tips For Handling Lash Clients When You Get Sick

 Wear a mask and self-medicate.

-If you absolutely must service a client, your best bet is to wear a mask and self-medicate so your symptoms are imperceptible to both yourself and the client (and so that the client is as protected as possible).
-If you have something relatively manageable, like a cough or cold, keep a mug of hot tea, Kleenexes and cough drops within reach while lashing.
+If you absolutely must service a client, your best bet is to wear a mask and self-medicate so your symptoms are imperceptible to both yourself and the client — and so that the client is as protected as possible.
+(Nowadays, you should be wearing a mask with carbon filters in the studio when clients are around whether or not you're feeling sick!)
+If you have something relatively manageable, like seasonal allergies or a cold, keep a large mug of hot tea, Kleenexes and cough drops within reach while lashing.

 Delay your appointments by a few hours.

 It's totally understandable if you're hesitant to straight-up cancel your appointments or reschedule them for a different day — nobody wants to risk a client changing their mind and going somewhere else.

 One compromise might be to ask your clients if they would be willing to come at a different time the same day.
 If you know you'll need the early morning to rest up and gather your energy, ask your morning clients if they wouldn't mind coming in in the late morning or afternoon.

 On the flip side, if you know your body will start powering down in the evening and you would rather work during daylight hours, ask your evening or late afternoon clients if they might be able to come in earlier.